xrdocs/8000/_blogs/cisco-8608-architecture.md

 **Note**: To Order Non-Redundant 8608, Please send us an email at [ask-xr-sw-pm@cisco.com](mailto:ask-xr-sw-pm@cisco.com).
 {: .notice--success}

-Let’s start with the default state when system boot up under redundant system.
+Let’s discuss with the default state when system boots up under redundant system.
  RP0-SC0 together as one Domain 0(Active Pair) and RP1-SC1 as the other Domain 1(Standby Pair).

 ![redundancy.png]({{site.baseurl}}/images/redundancy.png){: .full}